 7.1.3.
 Employees whose responsibilities and duties change must have new work plans within 30 days of the changes

 7.1.4.
-All SPA employees are provided with work plans at least once a year at the beginning of the annual performance cycle.
+All SHRA employees are provided with work plans at least once a year at the beginning of the annual performance cycle.

 7.2.1.
 Work plans should consist of primary job responsibilities, as well as responsibilities for upcoming projects or programs.
 These responsibilities should be listed in priority order.
 Any improvement or development plans that result from information from a previous appraisal or evaluation of job performance during the current performance cycle should be included in Part II: Development Plans, of the work plan.